-- What competition will you be facing on the European limes market?
+- What competition will you be facing on the European market for fresh limes?

 - Which trade channels can you use to put fresh limes on the European market?

-Limes are sour and have a diameter of 42–67 mm for the Persian lime and 25–45 mm for the Key lime.
-When ripe, limes are green/yellow.
+Limes have a diameter of 42–67 mm for the Persian lime and 25–45 mm for the Key lime.
+When ripe, limes are green or turn slightly yellow.
 They are normally used for flavouring (including the skin).

 The most commonly produced lime varieties for fresh consumption are the:

-- Key (or Mexican) limes (Citrus aurantifolia), a smaller variety containing more seeds, making them less popular for fresh consumption.
+- Key (or Mexican) lime (Citrus aurantifolia), a smaller variety containing more seeds, making them less popular for fresh consumption.